 This strange dark flower grows close to the forest floor, requiring one to hunt under the tell-tale heart-shaped leaves to find it.
 Its discovery can make your day! (more…)

-Elizabeth Horn, in Wildflowers 1 The Cascades, writes of the many ways Native Americans ate and used this plant:
+Elizabeth Horn, in Wildflowers 1 The Cascades, writes of the many ways Native Americans ate and used this member of the parsley family:

 Found in sandy gravelly soils, this buckwheat flower has a broad geographic and elevation range with many varieties. (more…)

 Named after David Lyall (1817-1895), a globetrotting Scottish botanist, surgeon, and British Naval officer, who spent time and discovered plants in Greenland, both poles, New Zealand, the Mediterranean, and the pacific northwest. (more…)

 Named after the California gold-miners who ate it to stave off scurvy. (more…)